 My first task was to create data sets for use in Cytoscape, in this case, information on 168 letters exchanged in a roughly 100-year span between courtiers in Kyoto and warrior and caster figures in the province.
 I carefully cataloged information on my documents, noting the title, document type, collection number, sender, recipient, the recipient’s social group, status within that social group if applicable (i.e., were they a highly-placed daimyo as opposed to a local kokujin warrior), and the date of the document.
 This was overambitious, as one of the limitations of any visualization is the number of elements you can represent at once.
 I narrowed my fields and chose to organize my network by names (sender/recipient), social group, status, and document.

-I prioritized the senders and recipients as my edges (simplistically put, start and end points) and the documents themselves, represented by their archival titles, as my interaction in a directed network (directed indicating a relationship in which an exchange happens).
-Two charts were produced: one defining the edges and interaction, and one defining the nodes.
+I prioritized the senders and recipients as my nodes (simplistically put, start and end points) and the documents themselves, represented by their archival titles, as my interaction (edge) in a directed network (directed indicating a relationship in which an exchange happens).
+Two charts were produced: one asserting the nodes and edges, and one defining the characteristics of the nodes.

-A section of the "edges" data table that also includes the "interaction" (doc_title).
+A section of the "nodes" data table that also includes the interaction (edges, the doc_title).

 Note that in the above table there are a number of "unknown" figures with S# or R# labels.
 One discovery I made in the visualization data process is that Cytoscape would collapse names that were the same.
 Thus, if the sender or recipient of a letter was unknown and they were not given a unique label, the program erroneously assumed they were all the same person.

-For the nodes (descriptive attributes of each entry), I was interested in seeing how the network operated across social groups (warriors, courtiers, artisans, etc.) and the status (high or low) therein.
+For the descriptive attributes of each node, I was interested in seeing how the network operated across social groups (warriors, courtiers, artisans, etc.) and the status (high or low) therein.
 In part, this is because my corpus of letters demonstrates the hierarchy of passing orders down from daimyo to kokujin through several layers of command.
-The chart below shows my nodes table, where I indicated which writer from the edges table (sender or recipient, all placed in a single list in which they appear only once) coincided with which descriptive attribute by social group and status.
+The chart below shows my node attribute table, where I indicated which writer from the edges table (sender or recipient, all placed in a single list in which they appear only once) coincided with which descriptive attribute by social group and status.

 A section of the "nodes" data table.